Kerrith Brown

-Kerrith Brown (born 11 July 1962) is a retired judoka from the United Kingdom and President of the International Mixed Martial Arts Federation (IMMAF).
+Kerrith Brown (born 11 July 1962) is a British judoka and President of the International Mixed Martial Arts Federation (IMMAF).

 Judo career

 As an athlete

 Brown was a six times champion of Great Britain, winning the British Judo Championships in 1979, 1980, 1982, 1983, 1987 and 1990, over three different weight categories.

 He represented Great Britain at the 1984 Summer Olympics in Los Angeles, where he claimed the bronze medal in the men's lightweight division, alongside Brazil's Luis Onmura.
-In 1986, he won the gold medal in the 71kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.
+In 1986, he won the gold medal in the 71 kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.
 At the 1988 Summer Olympics in Seoul, South Korea, he competed in the lightweight division again winning a bronze medal but after the competition he tested positive for use of a controlled substance (furosemide) and was disqualified and stripped of the medal.